 College of Business

-Interim Dean: Michael D. Hartline; Associate Dean for Academic Affairs and Research: Kathleen A. McCullough; Associate Dean for Academic Operations: Dennis Cradit, Richard Morton; Assistant Dean for Strategic Engagement: Darren Brooks; Assistant Dean for Academic Programs: Kim Hicks; Assistant Dean for Finance and Administration: Mark Thorp
+Dean: Michael D. Hartline; Associate Dean for Academic Affairs: Kathleen A. McCullough; Associate Dean for Academic Operations: Dennis Cradit, Richard Morton; Assistant Dean for Strategic Engagement: Darren Brooks; Assistant Dean for Academic Programs: Kim Hicks; Assistant Dean for Finance and Administration: Mark Thorp

 It is the mission of the College of Business to be a thought leader in business research and to teach students innovative ways to leverage risk management, entrepreneurial expertise, and the spectrum of business disciplines to create ethical, sustainable solutions.

 The College of Business houses six business departments: the Department of Accounting; the Department of Business Analytics, Information Systems and Supply Chain; the Department of Finance; the Department of Management; the Department of Marketing; and the Department of Risk Management/Insurance, Real Estate, and Legal Studies.

 Since its founding in 1950, the College of Business has provided quality business education to over 60,000 alumni who hold positions in regional, national, and international organizations.
 The College, through its faculty, curricula, and programs, is committed to educating and developing its students for careers as future business executives and leaders.

 Over the years, the College of Business has been successful in building a very capable and motivated faculty.
 Faculty members are very productive researchers and effective teachers.
 These faculty members also maintain important contacts with the business community through various types of service and applied research activities.